Updated on by Hayley Brown

 The bottom-up approach, again as it sounds, tests the lowest components of the application and moves upward.
 The benefit of this approach is that development and testing can be done simultaneously for efficiency.

 Finally, the sandwich approach is considered a hybrid of the two previously mentioned testing approaches.
 The system has three layers, the main target layer in the middle, with a layer above and below it.

 The top-down approach is applied from the top to the middle layer.
 The bottom-up approach is used on the layer from the bottom to the middle.
-With the big bang approach used on the components in the middle.
-This is a useful testing approach for a large organisation with several software development projects on the go.
+The big bang approach is used on the components in the middle.
+This is a useful testing approach for a large organisation with mulitple software development projects on the go.